venicegeo/gs-security-reference-implementations/README.md

-# gs-security-reference-implementations
+# Security Reference Implementations
-Reference implementations for common security solutions.
+Reference implementations for common security solutions, such as JWT or GxIS authentication.